ChandraReddyG/java-notes/java/executor-framework.md

 > CountDownLatch, CountDownLatch (introduced in JDK 5) is a utility class which blocks a set of threads until some operation completes.

+## What are the available implementations of ExecutorService in the standard library?
+The ExecutorService interface has three standard implementations:

+* ThreadPoolExecutor — for executing tasks using a pool of threads.
+Once a thread is finished executing the task, it goes back into the pool.
+If all threads in the pool are busy, then the task has to wait for its turn.
+* ScheduledThreadPoolExecutor allows to schedule task execution instead of running it immediately when a thread is available.
+It can also schedule tasks with fixed rate or fixed delay.
+* ForkJoinPool is a special ExecutorService for dealing with recursive algorithms tasks.
+If you use a regular ThreadPoolExecutor for a recursive algorithm, you will quickly find all your threads are busy waiting for the lower levels of recursion to finish.
+The ForkJoinPool implements the so-called work-stealing algorithm that allows it to use available threads more efficiently.

 # Executor Interface
 The Executor interface provides a single method, execute, designed to be a drop-in replacement for a common thread-creation idiom.
 If r is a Runnable object, and e is an Executor object you can replace